-  However, modern couples have broken the norm.
+However, modern couples have broken the norm, according to this article.
 The average age of marriage has risen to the mid-thirties, with many nearly-weds more financially stable than their twenty-something counterparts (The Knot, 2021).
 Plus, they’ve likely created a life together, leaving little desire for opinionated parents to oversee their wedding budget.

 “Unlike in the past, parents are not always holding purse strings,” Vizcaino affirms.
 “This can make budgeting and keeping track of expenses a bit more challenging.
 Still, it allows couples more flexibility in how they spend their money and have more of a say regarding final selections and the overall guest experience.”

 If you’re in the early stages of planning, setting your wedding budget is vital.
 However, before discussing numbers, you must determine who will contribute and how much of a say they have over significant decisions.